Ronald Walter Greene

 Director of Graduate Studies

-In the Department of Communication Studies, we offer a MA, a PhD, and a graduate minor at both levels.
-These degrees have opportunities for specialization in interpersonal communication, rhetorical studies, and critical media studies.
+Starting in the Fall of 2018, the Department of Communication Studies will offer one degree program, the five year PhD, in addition to the graduate minor.
+This degree has opportunities for specialization in interpersonal communication, rhetorical studies, and critical media studies.

 Through formal coursework, independent study, directed research projects, and participation in team research supervised by faculty, you will have many opportunities for training and experience in research.
 Every student we admit is fully supported and gains valuable teaching experience with the support of a faculty mentor.
 The main objective of the graduate program is to prepare you to become a researcher and a teacher in universities and colleges.
-Therefore, the MA is not considered a terminal degree, but rather an integral part of your PhD training.
 We invite talented students with a baccalaureate degree, as well as those who have already earned their MA, to apply for admission.